 The story of Heidi came back to me one day a few weeks after relocating from Dubai to the mountains of the Algarve, Portugal.
 Putting my trainers on to take my dog Shakespeare for a walk I looked up from my laces at the house I’m renting, the slanted wood rafters in the ceiling, the wood burner and the view out from the terrace.
 In the words of John Lennon, ‘you may say I’m a dreamer but I’m not the only one’ it was like the story I read countless times as a child that imprinted on my mind and here I was living on a mountain, lured by the idea of a clean environment and healthy living.
-As I look out over a vista of pine, eucalyptus and oak trees I feel a sense of wellbeing.
-Follow my journey as I embark on a new chapter sharing insights, observations and stories on what moves and motivates, heals and nourishes.
+As I look out over a vista of pine, eucalyptus and oak trees it feels good to be here and who knows what will happen as I embark on a new chapter.
+Let’s see what motivates, moves, heals and enriches me along the way.

 My Top Three Children’s Stories